You can change the language that appears to you and your visitors in Squarespace.

 Areas that translate when you change your site language

-Changing your site language in supported templates will translate most of the built-in text on your site, but some areas will stay in English.
+Changing your site language in supported templates translates most of the built-in text on your site, but some areas will stay in English.
 When you change your site language:

 - Block text, like "First Name" and "Submit" on form blocks